bruninpy/valorant-dodge.py/README.md

 - Download this application
 - Wait 30 seconds for the build to be fully done.
-- Click ONE Time on the app.py ( If you spam it, it won't work and will give errors. )
+- Click ONE Time on the .exe ( If you spam it, it won't work and will give errors. )
 - Start VALORANT and this app.
 - Now click dodge and you will have successfully dodged. ( If you try to use it outside of a pre-game, it won't work. )
 - Optionally, it's recommended to have [Google Chrome](https://www.google.com/intl/en_in/chrome/) installed.
 The .exe will simply open in your default browser otherwise, but it will still work.